We are contacted to conduct a tuning for performance for a huge AWS environment.

 It is used to host the server side of a mobile application for a TV show that gives the ability to its viewers to vote on various questions during the show.
 Since the show is scheduled only once per week, it’s a perfect use case for a cloud on-demand environment, that is only being raised during the show, then after it ends, all VMS are shut down or destroyed.
 In this way costs are cut to their minimum, no need to keep expensive private physical servers at all times in a private data center for this.

-The load from the full set of viewers who are most of the times between 200 000 and 300 000 and they need to vote in parallel during one minute for a certain question.
+The load from the full set of viewers who are most of the time between 200 000 and 300 000 and they need to vote in parallel for one minute for a certain question.
 This could be a serious challenge for the system.

-Using chef and AWS OpsWorks the environment is spawned within minutes, a couple of hours before the show.
-Thanks to the sophisticated automation the environment is highly scalable and the number of machines can be adjusted based on the expected load.
-So we have in total of 15 HAProxies, 30 webservers running the django apps, then a dozen cache servers with memcached and using AWS Aurora and DynamoDB for data storage as well as the ElasticCache service of Amazon Web Services based on Redis.
-There are certain capabilities that can be carried out asynchronously and for this RabbitMQ and Celery is being used.
+Using Chef and AWS OpsWorks the environment is spawned within minutes, a couple of hours before the show.
+Thanks to sophisticated automation the environment is highly scalable and the number of machines can be adjusted based on the expected load.
+So we have in total of 15 HAProxies, 30 webservers running the Django apps, then a dozen cache servers with Memcached and using AWS Aurora and DynamoDB for data storage as well as the ElasticCache service of Amazon Web Services based on Redis.
+There are certain capabilities that can be carried out asynchronously and for this RabbitMQ and Celery are being used.
 All pictures and static content is kept in S3.

-Data dog agents collect valuable data for the performance tuning on the machines.
+Data dog agents collect valuable data for performance tuning on the machines.

-HA proxies balancing is based on Route 53 DNS round robin (DNS RR) capabilities where each HAProxy is defined with the same A record and a unique DNS RR set id.
+HA proxy balancing is based on Route 53 DNS round robin (DNS RR) capabilities where each HAProxy is defined with the same A record and a unique DNS RR set id.
 Example:

 This first set of screenshots shows session data from two different HAProxies taken in the same second.
 If you pay attention to the Sessions Cur (current count) you can see how unevenly distributed connections we have between HAProxies.